Securing the 5G Era

 In addition, enhanced security of the international roaming services are introduced to overcome the existing security risks linked to SS7 and Diameter usage.
 This introduction of a dedicated security node within the 5G standards is a major improvement over the existing practices in 4G/3G/2G networks using SS7 and Diameter.

-New IT Protocol Stack
+New IT protocol stack

 Historically operator networks have mainly used proprietary protocols for network management.
 5GC moves to an IP based protocol stack, allowing interoperability with a wider number of services and technologies in the future.
 The following protocols, schemas and processes will be adopted in 5GC: